DragonL40/logseq/pages/Illuminating Search Spaces by Mapping Elites.md

 	- Then, the following steps are repeated until a termination criterion (a set amount of time, a fixed amount of computational resources, or some property of the archive) is reached.
 		- A cell in the map is randomly chosen and the genome in that cell produces an offspring via **mutation** and/or **crossover**.
 		- The features and performance of that offspring are determined, and the offspring is placed in the cell if the cell is empty or if the offspring is higher-performing than the current occupant of the cell, in which case that occupant is discarded.
+	- Note that:
+		- It is not guaranteed that all cells in the feature space will be filled.
 	-